MariaMa-GitHub/sTEAM/README.md

 ### Indie vs AAA Visualization (`indie-vs-aaa.html`)
 Compares indie and AAA games using visualized data.

+### Branching Category Division Visualization (`game-lobby.js`)
+Displays the division of indie and studio games for multiplayer and non-multiplayer (branching to other subcategories).

 ### Battle Visualization (`battle.html`)
 Illustrates battle mechanics and player interactions through interactive graphics.